PavKmiec/Helpers/README.md

   useful for internet riddles

 - [qr-code](https://github.com/PavKmiec/Helpers/tree/main/qr-code):
-  QR-code generator
+  Python QR-code generator

 -haystack:
-  Script to check for prime numbers in a text file and return a list of non prime numbers (if any).
+  Python script to check for prime numbers in a text file containing lnes of numbers and return any non-primes